top of page

 Application Information:

-• 66K freshmen applicants
+• 94K freshmen applicants

-• 20% selectivity
+• 17.7% selectivity

 • GPA is recalculated unweighted 4.0 scale

-• Admissions is a Holistic review and the following factors are considered as part of that process: transcripts, grade trends, core academic classes, how the GPA compares to others in the same high school, average GPA was a 3.9 unweighted, curriculum, rigor, senior year schedule: Honors, AP/IB courses offered, etc.
+• Admissions is a Holistic review, and the following factors are considered as part of that process: transcripts, grade trends, core academic classes, how the GPA compares to others in the same high school, average GPA was a 3.9 unweighted, curriculum, rigor, senior year schedule: Honors, AP/IB courses offered, etc.

-• Testing: 32-35 ACT/1380-1540 SAT
+• Test Option 2025-Testing: 32-35 ACT/1380-1540 SAT

-• Essays give the personal side
+• Essays give the personal side.

 • However, it doesn’t hurt to submit early.
 Michigan is very serious about deadlines.

-• Submit all docs early in case something is missing – everything has to be in (recs., grades – they can see on portal if everything is in) – peace of mind that everything is in…. send in 2-3 weeks early because they will be able to set up a portal within that timeframe to see if all info is submitted.
+• Submit all docs early in case something is missing – everything has to be in (recs., grades – they can see on the portal if everything is in) – peace of mind that everything is in…. send in 2-3 weeks early because they will be able to set up a portal within that timeframe to see if all info is submitted.

 • In-state students yield more readily.